-While thousands of New Englanders turned their attention to the sky watching for enemy airplanes, few even knew about the carnage wreaked right off the coast.
+While thousands of New Englanders looked to the sky for enemy airplanes, few had any idea about the carnage wreaked in the waters nearby.

 The U.S. Navy lied to the public about the terrifying U-boat attacks.
 The news media agreed to government censorship, which helped to hide the military’s incompetence in protecting shipping and the lives of merchant seamen.